When talking about something as simple as “how to attach patches” is interesting to see how many different ways of getting the job done.

 You can also attach a patch using an embroidery machine, this is the most recommended way to do so and it is especially helpful when you have a lot of work.

-Although there are several types of embroidery machines, the most of them work quite similar, using special software to generate shapes, paths and patterns like vectors that are uploaded to the machine via USB (or some sort of digital port) where the files are processed.
+Although there are several types of embroidery machines, the most of them work quite similar.
+They use special software to generate shapes, paths and patterns.
+These are like vectors that are uploaded to the machine via USB (or some sort of digital port) where the files are processed.

 In the episode 32 of Embroidery Hub, Laura, the host, shows how to operate a big industrial embroidery machine in order to attach a patch.
 She operates a touch screen interface and it seems very easy.